Welcome to the Arkansas Heavy Equipment Operator Training Academy (AHEOTA)

 At this point in time, we are not able to lease actual cut-to-length machines for student training, but we are working on this.
 Students will take field trips to several jobs to observe different techniques and procedures for producing different products.

 Classroom time covers modules on each piece of equipment, along with guest safety videos, guest speakers, and field trips.
 Students also complete a module on map reading and land location.
-Students are also certified in CPR and First Aid.
+Students are also certified in CPR and First Aid and can earn the OSHA 10-hour certification.

 Second semester students will spend much time on the John Deere simulator, learning the controls and various functions, and also delving into the settings applications.
 Several field trips are to be scheduled as well as guest speakers from different aspects of the industry.

 The program meets 2 days per week, usually Monday/Tuesday or Wednesday/Thursday, from 8:00 to 4:30.
-During field operations, these days may have to be adjusted.
+During field operations, these days will have to be adjusted.

 Timber students have the same admissions requirements as do construction students, but with one major difference.
 If a timber student is denied financial aid, the program has some funds available for scholarships for qualified students.
 This option is only available for those students wishing to go through the timber producers' program.
 Any students classified as on financial denial or on academic probation are not eligible.